 Change can be good, but in the case of the current FAA notice of proposed rulemaking NPRM) regarding FAR Part 145, Aircraft Electronics Association president Paula Derks cautions NBAA’12 attendees to watch out.
 “This proposal makes wholesale changes to the avionics industry with damaging and costly repercussions,” she said.

 Notice of proposed rulemaking

-The FAA has issued a notice of proposed rulemaking (NPRM) for Part 145 repair stations, in an effort to “modernize the regulations to keep pace with current industry standards and practices.”
-The new rules revise repair station ratings, certification requirements and how repair stations serve air carriers.
+On May 21 the FAA issued a notice of proposed rulemaking (NPRM) for Part 145 repair stations intended to “modernize the regulations to keep pace with current industry standards and practices.”
+The new rules revise repair station ratings, certification requirements and how repair stations serve airlines.